Smartling/SmartlingHelp/_filetypes/subrip-srt.md

     link: 'https://matroska.org/technical/specs/subtitles/srt.html'
 ---

 Smartling supports translation of SubRip SRT Files.
+No inline directives are supported for this file type.